tytydraco/yessleep/out/I_got_an_AI_3D_printer_for_Christmas_Its_terrible_but_its_getting_better.md

-I eased away from the wall and over to the boy, trying not to look down at Andrew’s twitching corpse.
+I eased away from the wall and over to the boy, trying not to look down at Andrew’s smoking corpse.